k2052/developer.2052.me/source/partials/about.md

 ### CoffeeScript/JS

 I'm really really good at Backbone.js and their ilk; I know them so well I could build them myself.
-I have written [my own framework](http://github.com/Ryggrad) and a [book](https://leanpub.com/building-coffeescript-frameworks) about building it.
+In the past I wrote [my own backbone style framework](http://github.com/Ryggrad) and a [book](https://leanpub.com/building-coffeescript-frameworks) about building it.
-I spend a lot of time playing with ClojureScript and Om.
+I spend a lot of time playing with futuristic tech like re-frame, Om Next, PureScript, Elm etc but day to day I'm a React/Redux/JS human.
+I'm just as comfortable in the browser as I am on the backend.
 My dream is to build a design app that merges the web workflow with vector/raster drawing tools.
 It is called [Sqircle](https://github.com/sqircle)